The Team Onion now has a new home at teamonion.works

 Agile frameworks promote multidisciplinary teams in the principle “Business people and developers must work together daily throughout the project”.
 To explain that a bit more, a multidisciplinary team is one that has all the roles it needs to design, build and operate a service.
 The team might look a bit like this:

-And that’s ok, as long as you live in a bubble of no dependence.
+And that’s ok, as long as you live in a bubble of where you have no dependencies.

-<this is where we did a fun game here to demonstrate what other functions that teams interact with and what dependencies do to a project – they mean you can’t deliver anything>
+<this is where we did a fun game here to demonstrate how teams often interact with other functions and dependencies, which is not very well – meaning they can’t deliver anything.>

-In large organisations, we have lots of other functions and people around the core Agile team that are involved in delivery.
+In large organisations, we have lots of other functions and people around the delivery teams.

 These rings break down as: